Skip to content

 Once you finish, zip the theme files, and upload the final zip file to your Ghost website.

-In Ghost admin Code Injection, add your @font-face code with the new font files path wrapped in the <style> element.
+In the Ghost admin Code Injection Site Header, add your @font-face code with the new font files path wrapped in the <style> element.

 <style>